mitsuba-renderer/drjit/docs/loops.rst

    GPU registers.

-   However, this approach has its limits: it cannot be used when the maximum iteration count cannot be bounded.
-Significant inefficiencies also arise when some array entries require many fewer iterations, since the global iteration count prevents an early exit.
+   However, this approach has its limits: it cannot be used when the maximum iteration count is unknown.
+Significant inefficiencies also arise when some array entries require many fewer iterations, since the fixed global iteration count prevents an early exit optimization.

    Finally, consider what happens when the iteration count is very large (e.g.
-   1 million): in this case, the generated kernel will become correspondingly large (e.g. 10-100 MiB of CUDA PTX or LLVM IR), at which point CUDA/LLVM will likely freeze or run out of memory when trying to generate corresponding machine instructions.
+   1 million): in this case, the generated kernel will become correspondingly large (e.g. 10-100 MiB of CUDA PTX or LLVM IR), at which point CUDA/LLVM may run out of memory or freeze when trying to generate corresponding machine instructions.

 3. **One small kernel with symbolic loop**: